shaochenze/PatchTrain/README.md

-# Patch-Level Training for Large Language Models
+# Patch-Level Training for Large Language Models (ICLR Spotlight)

 This repo contains the code for our paper [Patch-Level Training for Large Language Models](https://arxiv.org/pdf/2407.12665).